Yogesh3/Data-Reduction/README.md

-# Exoplanet-Data-Reduction
+# Data-Reduction
-Title says it all
+Repository for our lab group's data reduction code for all of the labs in AST 443